-The Alameda County Deputy Sheriffs Activities League (DSAL) - Recreation and Permaculture

-The incorporation of green activities into traditional reentry programming is a novel approach to working with justice-involved youth and may have several benefits for participating youth.
-First, the act of working in the garden and caring for living things is felt to be therapeutic, as reflected in the traditional name of the Mississippi Band of Choctaw Indians' Green Reentry Program (Osapausi Amasalichi, or "Little Garden of Healing").
+The Alameda County Deputy Sheriffs Activities League (DSAL) - Recreation and Permaculture is felt to be therapeutic, as reflected in the traditional name of the Mississippi Band of Choctaw Indians' Green Reentry Program (Osapausi Amasalichi, or "Little Garden of Healing").
 In addition, learning concrete skills such as horticultural techniques, solar panel installation, or greenhouse construction can make youth more employable or more self-sufficient (Lindquist, Pecos Melton, McKay, and Martinez, 2013).